sclarkstone/Milestone3/README.md

 ![Chrome Lighthouse audit results](static/images/LighthouseAudit.png)

 * Chrome Lighthouse audit (Chrome -> dev tools -> Lighthouse) was run to for performance, accessibility, SEO and best practices.
-After running the initial audit the Best Practices category only scored an amber rather then green as the rest of the categories did.
-The audit advised that the 'Image natural dimensions should be proportional to the display size and the pixel ratio to maximize image clarity'.
+After running the initial audit the Best Practices and accesibility categories only scored an amber rather then green as the rest of the categories did.
+    * The audit advised that the 'Image natural dimensions should be proportional to the display size and the pixel ratio to maximize image clarity'.
 After using a higher quality image for the one card that was identified this then resolved the issue.
 To esure this issue would not happen again i decided to add some guidance instructions to the user form where image URLs are added and to have a default image if an appropriate quality image URL could not be found by the user.
+    * The audit advised that 'Background and foreground colors do not have a sufficient contrast ratio.'.
+So i used [material.io](https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=0277bd] to find colours that were accessible. i updated the css with the new font and link colours.

 ![Chrome Lighthouse audit results second attempt](static/images/LighthouseAuditFinal.png)